Scheduled at 9:15am in Westminster I on Thursday, November 21 (2019).#29505

 Critically Conscious Pedagogy is a matter of access and inclusion that is under-considered in accessibility and inclusion policy.
 What good have we done if we bring marginalized students into our classrooms, only to exclude them with curriculum that imply their otherness in the very content?
 It is not enough to ensure access via accommodation.
 It is not enough to virtue signal accessibility through universal design.
 It is not enough to isolate social justice and accessibility in special topics courses.
 For our students from marginalized communities, their identities are not fringe topics -- they are pervasive experiences that shape how they interact with the world, and how the world interacts with them.
 Centering social justice in all course materials demonstrates an authentic commitment to producing a campus climate that is a place of true belonging for all students.

 - Accommodations are what we do to grant access to the excluded.
 Access is what we do to prevent exclusion.

 - Critically Conscious Pedagogy is a matter of access, social justice, ethics, and educational duty.

 - Critically Conscious Pedagogies are how we build access, deconstruct barriers, and forge coalitional community

 All Areas, Cognitive/Learning, Other, Psychological

-Accessible Educational Materials, Administrative/Campus Policy, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Uncategorized
+Accessible Course Design, Accessible Educational Materials, Administrative/Campus Policy, Teaching about Accessibility in Curriculum, Uncategorized